quantumech3/XSB-Terminal-Lib/README.md

 ### Summary
 XSB-Terminal-Lib is a library that summons a Terminal running the XSB Interpreter at a user-specified location in a webpage.
 This library uses JQuery-Terminal which provides access to tools that make rendering CLI visuals easier.
 JQuery-Terminal was created by none other then the genius himself, jCubic 👏👏!
+You can find his Github page here: https://github.com/jcubic

 ------------------------
 ### How to setup XSB-Terminal-Lib